nick04official/mldl/README.md

 ### Usage

-To replicate the 2-stage training procedure of our two-stream model, you should
+To replicate the 2-stage training procedure of our model, you should
 1. Train WFCNet
-2. Train the two-stream model
+2. Train the model

 To do so: